Search

 • TrackedCam_AR: Preview → Compound output

 • Add tracked camera input.
-Please refer to the Setting Up Virtual Sets with Tracked Cameras documentation on how to do this.
+Please refer to the Tracked Camera Workflow documentation on how to do this.

-• In the INPUTS panel, select the SCENE module and use the Base Cam Transf to position the virtual objects to the right place on the tracked camera image
+• In the INPUTS panel, select the SCENE panel and use the Base Cam Transf to position the virtual objects to the right place on the tracked camera image

-• In the INPUTS panel, select the CATCHERS module and configure the Reflection Blur, Reflection Strength, and Shadow Strength parameters to match the properties of the real surface to achieve a realistic result
+• In the INPUTS panel, select the CATCHERS panel and configure the Reflection Blur, Reflection Strength, and Shadow Strength parameters to match the properties of the real surface to achieve a realistic result

 Article content